 Why is this important?
 It can spell disaster for small businesses.

 Many people who establish companies might understand the concepts of business ownership.
-But they don’t understand the practicalities of running a successful business.
+But they don’t understand the practicalities of running a successful small business.

 Gerber lays it all out: what mistakes business owners make, preconceived assumptions they have, and what they need to succeed.

 No business book would be complete without a step-by-step plan for how to launch your company.
 Gerber’s book doesn’t skimp on these details.
 He provides tips on how to guide your business growth from conception to fruition.

 He also provides advice on how to use the principles of franchising, regardless of whether you have a franchise.
 This helps business owners provide skillful, guided growth for their company, no matter what industry they are in.

 Michael Gerber has been providing business consultation services since 1977.
 His more than 40 years of experience have helped businesses in dozens of industries.